Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 - At the discretion of the Horizon staff, the user may be banned from the UYA/R&C 3 and/or DL/Gladiator game servers.
 - At the discretion of the Horizon staff, the ban may expire in 9 months (see next section).
 - The ban will be permanently logged by Horizon staff.
 - The ban will not be explained to the user by default.
-However, the user may DM a Horizon staff member requesting an explanation for the ban.
+However, the user may DM a Horizon staff member requesting an explanation.

 ### Ban Expiration
 On a case by case basis, Horizon offers some banned users a 9 month "ban expiration" privilege.
 This means that 9 months after the date a user is banned, he/she may be unbanned (from the Discord server, and any game servers as applicable).
 This part of the policy exists because we believe that even some banned users deserve a second chance.
 However, ban expiration is a priviledge and not a right for the banned user.
 Unbanning is a manual process that requires time and effort from Horizon staff.